NCIS: Los Angeles: Filming

+Principal photography for the backdoor pilot began in February 2009 before production transitioned to the weekly series following CBS's pickup.

+Although set primarily in Los Angeles, the series was filmed largely at Paramount Studios in Hollywood, with extensive location shooting throughout Southern California.
+Exterior filming regularly took place in Los Angeles, Long Beach, San Pedro, Malibu, and other surrounding communities, allowing the production to showcase recognizable landmarks, beaches, ports, military facilities, and urban neighborhoods.

+To reflect the clandestine nature of the Office of Special Projects, the production incorporated purpose-built standing sets, including the team's headquarters, operations center, interrogation rooms, armory, and garage, alongside frequent use of practical locations.
+The series combined location photography with studio work, practical effects, stunt sequences, and visual effects to depict military operations, counterterrorism missions, and undercover investigations.

+Throughout its run, NCIS: Los Angeles maintained one of the largest production footprints among CBS dramas, with extensive stunt coordination, vehicle work, and action choreography becoming defining features of the series' visual style.

 Lawsuit

 In April 2011, NCIS creator Donald Bellisario sued CBS over NCIS: Los Angeles because of his contract which gave him "first opportunity" to develop a spin-off or sequel; the lawsuit was dismissed by a judge in June 2012.
 However, discussions continued between CBS and Bellisario, and in January 2013 the dispute was settled outside of court a week before it was set to go to trial; the terms of the agreement were not disclosed but were described as being amicable.